Friday, April 13, 2012

 I recently viewed this TED talk by Dr. Aditi Shankardass...
 A second opinion on learning disorders:

 I can't imagine there would be more compelling evidence supporting the effort we should be making to be informed about every learner before they begin to experience stress and anxiety as a result of potential learning disorders.
-It appears Dr. Shankardass has proven that these "disorders" need not be terribly detrimental if we can become aware of them early enough to establish good action plans mitigating the challenge and maximizing learning opportunities for kids.
+It would appear that Dr. Shankardass has proven that these "disorders" need not be terribly detrimental if we can become aware of them early enough to establish good action plans mitigating the challenge and maximizing learning opportunities for kids.
 Knowledge is power.
 We need to empower kids by helping them understand themselves within their own learning contexts.

 I sure would have liked to know about my dyslexia when I was a kid.